-In 2008, nef (the new economics foundation) produced their five ways to well-being framework for adults.
+In 2008, NEF (New Economics Foundation) produced their five ways to well-being framework for adults.
 This set of five actions - connect, be active, keep learning, take notice and give - were beneficial to adults.
 We wanted to find out whether this approach could work for children and young people, as well.

 So we've been working with NEF over the past year to find out.
 Together, we've:

 - Asked around 1500 young people aged 10 to 15 a number of questions related to the five ways that we felt might be relevant to children’s lives